qiyfoundation/Qiy-Scheme/use-cases/UC03 Request Personal Data.md

-# UC61 Individual Views Data Use Report
+# UC03 Request Personal Data

 # Abstract

-This document is the use case specification for use case [UC61 Individual Views Data Use Report](UC61%20Individual%20Views%20Data%20Use%20Report.md).
+This document is the use case specification for use case [UC03 Request Personal Data](UC03%20Request%20Personal%20Data.md).

 # Contents